 - Pork Rind is difficult to cut.
 See the preparation method we use on or making pork crackling using a frying pan for a safer method.

 - Then soak the rind in very very salty water (called brine).
 We left ours in the brine for one whole day (24 hours).
 The smell is not very nice.

 - Next, pour away the saltwater brine and rinse the rind under cold running water until all the brine has been washed away.
 Sieve the pieces and allow them to dry for a short while.

 - After about 10 minutes, the pieces should have started to cook, and they will be dry.
 No water will remain.
-Every time we opened the oven, hot steam came out, so don't stand too close to the oven or you may get a hot blast in the face!
-Opening the door to let out the steam seems to help, as the dryer the air is inside the oven, the crispier the crackling becomes.
+Every time we opened the oven, hot steam came out.
+So don't stand too close to the oven as you open the door, or you may get a hot blast in the face!
+Also, opening the door to let out the steam seems to help with the overall crispiness, as the dryer the air is inside the oven, the crispier the crackling becomes.